 Compared to Facebook, you are more limited in the amount of information you can display and post.
 Your page can advertise your website URL if you have one, your city location without street address and a 160 character description of what you do or bio.

 Tweets are limited to 280 characters and have a short shelf life, so you’ll need to post more often on this platform.
 You can share photos and videos and of course, curate interesting content, like posting links to articles and blogs that your target audience would find of interest.
 Again, you’ll also want to post your original content here too, if you have it.

 Because of the strict character limit on your posts, many people use link shortening services like bit.ly to help keep their text within limits.

 What Small Businesses Need to Know About Social Media Advertising

-Social media has become that restaurant that doubles its prices and cuts its portions once everyone knows they’re popular.
+Social media has become the restaurant that doubles its prices and cuts its portions once everyone knows they’re popular.